-Vietnamese cuisine is subtle, focusing on the fundamental taste senses: spicy, sour, bitter, salty and sweet.
-It’s all about texture and contradiction as well.
-Hot versus cold, soft versus crunchy, fresh versus fermented, ...
+Vietnamese cuisine is subtle, focusing on the fundamental taste senses: spicy, sour, bitter, salty, and sweet.
+It's all about texture and contradiction as well.
+Hot versus cold, soft versus crunchy, fresh versus fermented...
 You get it.
-On top of that, it’s one of the healthiest cuisines in the world, using barely any dairy, oil or sugar and lots of veggies.
-What ’s not to like?
-And yes, there are way too many good options, but lucky for you we listed down our three favorites.
+On top of that, it's one of the healthiest cuisines in the world, using barely any dairy, oil, or sugar and lots of veggies.
+What's not to like?
+And yes, there are way too many good options, but lucky for you, we've listed down our three favorites.

 1. Pho - /Fuh/

-First things first, it’s “fuh”.
-Not foe, not poe, not whatever.
-Even though everyone will bring you the right dish whatever you call it, let’s take some pride in pronouncing it correctly.
-Thank us later when you suddenly become every waiter’s favorite customer.
+First things first, it's "fuh."
+Not foe, not Poe, not whatever.
+Even though everyone will bring you a suitable dish, whatever you call it, let's take some pride in pronouncing it correctly.
+Thank us later when you suddenly become every waiter's favorite customer.
 Now, back to business.

-Pho is definitely Vietnam’s most popular and well-known dish, especially outside of the country.
-It is pretty simple, with only three main components: a hearty broth, rice noodles and meat.
-Obviously, you can add herbs and garnishes (like sprouts, veggies, a boiled egg, …), depending on what you like.
+Pho is Vietnam's most popular and well-known dish, especially outside the country.
+It is simple, with only three main components: a hearty broth, rice noodles, and meat.
+Depending on what you like, you can add herbs and garnishes (like sprouts, veggies, a boiled egg, …).

 2. Banh Xeo - /Baan Say-oh/

-Banh Xeo literally means “sizzling pancake”.
-This savory thin pancake is made out of rice flour, water, turmeric and sometimes coconut milk.
-When you put the batter into a hot skillet - you know what’s coming - it sizzles.
-Once it’s crispy on all sides, you can stuff it with almost everything.
-Pork, shrimp, mung beans, green onions and bean sprouts are the most common fillings, but feel free to go wild and add whatever you like.
+Banh Xeo literally means "sizzling pancake."
+This thin, savory pancake is made of rice flour, water, turmeric, and sometimes coconut milk.
+When you put the batter into a hot skillet - you know what's coming - it sizzles.
+Once it's crispy on all sides, you can stuff it with almost everything.
+Pork, shrimp, mung beans, green onions, and bean sprouts are the most common fillings, but feel free to go wild and add whatever you like.
 Chicken, tofu, extra veggies, … Sautéed mushroom is one of our favorites!

 3. Bun Bo Hue - /Boon Bo ‘way/

 Bun Bo Hue is the perfect meal for ultimate meat lovers!
 While most traditional dishes contain mostly noodles and veggies, this Vietnamese classic is packed with beef and pork.
-The name says it all: bun means noodles, bo means beef.
-Add a tasty broth, seasoned with fermented shrimp paste, and you’re good to go.
+The name says it all: bun means noodles, and bo means beef.
+Add a tasty broth seasoned with fermented shrimp paste, and you're ready.

-Bun Bo Hue is sometimes referred to as Pho’s little unknown brother, but actually that’s rounding the bend a little too fast.
-Bun Bo is known for its perfect balance of spicy, salty and umami.
-The main flavor is lemongrass and the noodles are a little thicker than pho noodles.
-The dish originated in Hue, former Imperial Capital of Vietnam and the Nguyen Dynasty.
-And if it’s good enough for royals …
+Bun Bo Hue is sometimes referred to as Pho's little unknown brother, but that's rounding the bend a little too fast.
+Bun Bo is known for its perfect balance of spicy, salty, and umami.
+The prominent flavor is lemongrass, and the noodles are a little thicker than pho noodles.
+The dish originated in Hue, the former Imperial Capital of Vietnam and the Nguyen Dynasty.
+And if it's good enough for royals.

 Expertly curated emails packed full of vacation inspiration, travel tips and more!